 In order to stay up-to-date and informed about coronavirus, here are a few external resources recommended for older adults and Maricopa County:

-If you have any additional questions regarding COVID-19 and your Medicare coverage, please don’t hesitate to call us at (623) 223-8884.
+If you have any additional questions regarding COVID-19 and your Medicare coverage, please don’t hesitate to (623) 223-8884.
 Our licensed Medicare advisors are available and here to help at no cost to you.

 Last updated: May 10, 2022